-ASSOCIATED WITH AQUATIC HABITAT REHABILITATION
+ASSOCIATED WITH AQUATIC HABITAT REHABILITATION PROJECTS UNDERTAKEN BY, OR CONSTRUCTED IN

-PROJECTS UNDERTAKEN BY, OR CONSTRUCTED IN
+COOPERATION WITH, THE UNITED STATES FOREST SERVICE, THE NATURAL RESOURCES CONSERVATION SERVICE, THE UNITED STATES FISH AND WILDLIFE SERVICE AND/OR THE

-COOPERATION WITH, THE UNITED STATES FOREST SERVICE, THE NATURAL RESOURCE CONSERVATION SERVICE, THE UNITED STATES FISH AND WILDLIFE SERVICE, AND/OR THE ARKANSAS
+ARKANSAS GAME AND FISH COMMISSION

-GAME AND FISH COMMISSION
+WHERE: REGULATORY JURISDICTION OF THE MEMPHIS AND

-WHERE: REGULATORY JURISDICTION OF THE VICKSBURG AND MEMPHIS
+VICKSBURG DISTRICTS IN ARKANSAS

-DISTRICTS IN ARKANSAS
+BY WHOM: DISTRICT ENGINEER, MEMPHIS DISTRICT, AND DISTRICT

-BY WHOM: DISTRICT ENGINEERS, VICKSBURG AND MEMPHIS DISTRICTS, ON
+ENGINEER, VICKSBURG DISTRICT, ON BEHALF OF THE

-BEHALF OF THE PUBLIC
+PUBLIC

-Interested parties are hereby notified that the U.S. Army Corps of Engineers (USACE), Vicksburg and Memphis Districts, are proposing the issuance of a Department of the Army General Permit (General Permit 30) for the construction of aquatic habitat rehabilitation projects in waters of the United States (U.S.) undertaken by, or constructed in cooperation with, the United States Forest Service (USFS), the Natural Resource Conservation Service (NRCS), the United States Fish and Wildlife Service (USFWS) and/or the Arkansas Game and Fish Commission (AGFC) within the regulatory jurisdiction of the Vicksburg and Memphis Districts in the State of Arkansas.
-Typical activities include barrier removal (such as low head dams, roadways with culverts, fords, bank to bank road crossings and other transportation crossings), installation of natural and nature-based features, streambank stabilization, stream relocation, and aquatic habitat improvement or establishment.
+The U.S. Army Corps of Engineers (USACE), Memphis District and Vicksburg District are hereby issuing a Department of the Army General Permit (General Permit 30) for the construction of aquatic habitat rehabilitation projects in waters of the United States (U.S.) undertaken by, or constructed in cooperation with, the United States Forest Service (USFS), the Natural Resource Conservation Service (NRCS), the United States Fish and Wildlife Service (USFWS), and/or the Arkansas Game and Fish Commission (AGFC) within the regulatory jurisdiction of the Memphis District and Vicksburg District in the State of Arkansas.
+Activities which would be authorized under General Permit 30 must feature aquatic habitat rehabilitation as a primary purpose.
+Typical activities include barrier removal (such as low head dams, roadways with culverts, fords, bank to bank road crossings and other transportation crossings), installation of natural and nature-based features, streambank stabilization, stream relocation (as part of a rehabilitation project), and aquatic habitat improvement or establishment.

-A map of the Vicksburg District and Memphis District boundaries in Arkansas is enclosed.
+A map of the Memphis District and Vicksburg District boundaries in Arkansas is enclosed (enclosure 1).